 This routine can be done in a small space – perfect for those of us who have small home offices.
 I like the energy of this instructor – makes exercise fun.

 Simple yoga #2:

 This next exercise routine is another good 10 minute yoga video.

 What I really like about this one is the emphasis on breathing – no better way to relieve stress than slow, deep breathing.

 This is a beginner level exercise routine that’s easy to follow, going over some basic neck / shoulder/back relaxation techniques.

 Head, Neck, Jaw Exercises For Pain Relief

 This chin tuck exercise really works for me !
-It’s a little painful at first, but it’s an oddly good feeling pain.
-I do it several times a day, even while typing out this blog post.
+It’s a little painful at first, but it’s an oddly good kind of pain.
+I do it several times a day, even while working.

 Another good neck pain reliever is this one presented by the docs. on the show The Doctors.

 The Physical Therapist shows us how to stretch the neck muscles by pulling the head back.
 You want to make an “L” shape with your thumb and index finger, placing the “L” with your thumb on your chest and index finger on your chin and slowly pull your head back a few inches Ahhh…relief !